 - Opportunities under review are detailed out, estimating the cost to develop and the value it brings.

 - Optionally the opportunity can be documented on Confluence, allowing for free-form discussions and requirements gathering.

 - Once all required details are collected, opportunities are progressed into the status “to be decided”.

-- At this point, a formal decision can be taken to include the opportunity into a development plan.
+- At this point, a formal decision can be taken to include the opportunity in a development plan.
 Of course, the opportunity might be costly to develop (and be rejected) or put “on hold” if the circumstances are not favorable to start its development.

 - The “to be delivered” queue is used by R&D to select the opportunities that will be included in future releases.

 - The ranking of the opportunities is therefore very important as R&D will focus on the top-ranked ones.